-With the business contribution to UN goals and objectives at an all-time high, and the UN entering the process of determining its development framework as targets of the Millennium Development Goals expire in 2015, this is an opportune moment for business and the Global Compact to help shape the future priorities of the UN.
+With the business contribution to UN goals and objectives at an all-time high, and the UN in a process of determining its development framework as targets of the Millennium Development Goals expire in 2015; this is an opportune moment for business and the Global Compact to help shape the future priorities of the UN.

 Delivering a better future for all requires action by all – Governments, corporations, citizens, consumers, workers, investors and educators.
 Undoubtedly, the private sector has a central role to play.
 As the world’s main source of economic activity, business is at the heart of virtually any widespread improvements in living standards.

 Markets are essential for creating and diffusing solutions that will drive the changes our world needs.
 But, this will not happen through business as usual.
 Investment and business activity must be sustainable – delivering value not just financially, but also in social, environmental and ethical terms.

 Business is increasingly forming alliances to address the world’s most urgent development issues.
 Recognizing the importance of shared values, some of these collaborations have reached significant scale in areas such as water, gender equality and climate change.